Life Is Strange (video game): Plot

 In October 2013, 18-year-old Maxine "Max" Caulfield (Hannah Telle) returns to Arcadia Bay, Oregon to attend Blackwell Academy.
 During her class with photography teacher Mark Jefferson (Derek Phillips), Max experiences a catastrophic vision of a tornado destroying a lighthouse and approaching the town.
-Leaving for the restroom to regain her composure, she witnesses classmate Nathan Prescott (Nik Shriner) shoot and kill a girl in a fit of rage.
-In a sudden effort, she develops the ability to rewind time and saves the girl, revealed to be her childhood friend Chloe Price (Ashly Burch).
+Leaving for the restroom to regain her composure, she witnesses classmate Nathan Prescott (Nik Shriner) shoot and kill a female student in a fit of rage.
+In a sudden effort, she develops the ability to rewind time and saves the student, revealed to be her childhood friend Chloe Price (Ashly Burch).
 The two reunite and visit the lighthouse, where Max reveals to Chloe her powers.
 Strange weather and other anomalies begin to occur throughout Arcadia Bay.

 The next day, Max's class is halted when Kate Marsh (Dayeanne Hutton), a fellow student who is being bullied for a viral video depicting her kissing several students at a party, commits suicide by jumping off the roof of the girls' dorm.
 Max manages to rewind time and reaches the roof, giving her the opportunity to talk Kate down.
-She ultimately resolves to uncover what happened to Kate and Chloe's missing friend Rachel Amber.
+Depending on the player's dialogue choices, Max can either save Kate, or fail to convince her to not jump.
+Ultimately, she resolves to uncover what happened to Kate and Chloe's missing friend Rachel Amber.
 Max and Chloe break into the principal's office that night, discovering multiple clues pointing to Nathan.
 The next morning, they sneak into the motorhome of drug dealer Frank Bowers (Daniel Bonjour), and learn that Rachel was in a relationship with Frank but kept it from Chloe.
 Max later examines a childhood photo of her and Chloe, but is suddenly transported to the day the picture was taken.
 She prevents Chloe's father William (Joe Ochman) from dying in a traffic collision, which inadvertently creates an alternative reality where William is alive but Chloe has been paralysed from the neck down as a result of her own accident.
 Heartbroken, Max uses the photo to undo her actions and return to the present day.